darrensbell/DBCEbudget/AI_LAW_FIREBASE.md

 3.  **Build Project:** Run `npm run build` to create a production-ready build.
 4.  **Deploy:** Deploy the application using the appropriate Firebase command.

+## 12. Version Control and Backup

+Upon the creation of a new application version, the following steps are mandatory to ensure a clean, tagged backup is created on GitHub:

+1.  **Update `package.json`:** The `version` field in `package.json` must be updated to the new version number.
+2.  **Commit Changes:** All changes related to the new version must be committed to the local Git repository.
+The commit message must follow the format: `Version X.Y.Z`, where `X.Y.Z` is the new version number.
+3.  **Push to GitHub:** The new commit must be pushed to the `main` branch of the `origin` remote.

+This process ensures that every version is securely backed up and can be easily restored.

 By operating in this workspace, you agree to these terms.
 Failure to comply is a defect.
 You must stop and await instruction if compliance is not possible within these constraints.

 Next step when you are ready: add a pre-commit check or CI step that scans for the compliance comment and basic caps, then block merges that violate the law.